-Just as Boy-Girls are influenced by their superconscious and unconscious archetypal pattern, so they are influenced by their socialization archetype.
+Just as Boy-Girls are influenced by their superconscious and unconscious archetypes, so are they influenced by their family myths.

-Boy-Girl with a Boychild Family Myth (Most Common)
+Boy-Girl with a Boychild Family Myth

 Boychild Conscious Boychild

-Family Subconscious
+Family ,

-Myth Girlchild
+Myth Subconscious Girlchild

 Boy-Girls with a Boychild family myth are extremely creative.
 They have been taught to interface through Boychild in a tough way, but the energy they project comes back to land on their subconscious Girlchild sensitivity.